• Skip to main content

 Instructions

-• Start by making the sabayon and whisk the egg yolks, sugar, vanilla extract and almond extract until smooth.
-Bring a pot of water to a simmer and place bowl on top of the pot, making sure the water is not touching the bottom of the bowl.
+• Set up a double boiler by bringing a pot of water to a simmer and placing the bowl on top, making sure the water does not touch the bottom of the bowl.

-• Continue whisking for about 10 minutes, until mixture is slightly thickened and a light yellow color.
-Remove from heat and set aside while you prep the rest of the tiramisu.
+• Whisk constantly for about 10 minutes, until the mixture is slightly thickened and pale yellow.
+Remove from heat and set aside.

 Notes

-Tiramisu can last chilled for up to 5 days.
+• Storage tip: Tiramisu stays fresh in the fridge for up to 5 days.

 Nutrition